Deadliest Catch: Deadliest Catch: The Viking Returns

+Related media

 Books

 In April 2008, Andy and Johnathan Hillstrand, co-captains of the F/V Time Bandit, with Malcolm MacPherson, released a book titled Time Bandit: Two Brothers, the Bering Sea, and One of the World's Deadliest Jobs (ISBN 978-0345503725) on their experiences as crab fishermen.

 Also, in April 2008, Discovery Channel released the book Deadliest Catch: Desperate Hours (ISBN 978-0696239427).
 Edited by Larry Erikson, the book contains true stories of life and death at sea, as related by the captains and deckhands featured on the series.

 In December 2009, Travis Arket, deckhand of the North American, released a book titled Deadliest Waters: Bering Sea Photography (ISBN 978-1935359210).
 This book is the first photography collection to be published about Bering Sea crab fishing and includes many people from Deadliest Catch.

-In March 2010, Sig Hansen, captain of the F/V Northwestern, released the book North by Northwestern: A Seafaring Family on Deadly Alaskan Waters (ISBN 978-0312591144), co-written with the author Mark Sundeen.
+In March 2010, Sig Hansen, captain of the F/V Northwestern, released the book North by Northwestern: A Seafaring Family on Deadly Alaskan Waters (ISBN 978-0312591144), cowritten with the author Mark Sundeen.
 The book details the Hansen family's history and that of Norwegian Americans in the fishing industry of the Pacific Northwest.

 In April 2013, Josh and Jake Harris released the book Captain Phil Harris: The Legendary Crab Fisherman, Our Hero, Our Dad (ISBN 978-1451666045), co-written with best-selling author Steve Springer and Blake Chavez.
 The book details the hard and fast life, and death of the hard-working F/V Cornelia Marie crab fisherman, who was described as always openhearted and infectiously friendly, a devoted friend, a loving father, a steadfast captain, and a hero to audiences across America and around the world.

 Video games

 In February 2008, Sig Hansen and Liquid Dragon Studios announced the upcoming release of a video game for Xbox 360 and PC inspired by the Deadliest Catch series entitled Deadliest Catch: Alaskan Storm.
 Liquid Dragon designers spent time with the Hansens on the F/V Northwestern in the safety of Dutch Harbor and out on the Bering Sea to give them a sense of the real conditions that needed to be duplicated in the game.
-The game itself features the F/V Northwestern, F/V Cornelia Marie, and Sea Star as crab boats that can be chosen by the player, along with the Bering Star and the Shellfish.
+The game itself features the F/V Northwestern, F/V Cornelia Marie, and F/V Sea Star as crab boats that can be chosen by the player, along with the Bering Star and the Shellfish.
 On June 17, 2008, the game was released in stores around North America.

 A second game, titled Deadliest Catch: Sea of Chaos, was announced in June 2010 and released in November 2010.
 It is developed by DoubleTap Games and published by Crave Entertainment.

 A mobile game developed by Tapinator, Inc. named Deadliest Catch: Seas of Fury, launched on July 13, 2015.